roblaszczak/devslog/README.md

 | StringerFormatter   | Use Stringer interface for formatting                          | false          | bool                 |
 | NoColor             | Disable coloring                                               | false          | bool                 |
 | SameSourceInfoColor | Keep same color for whole source info                          | false          | bool                 |

+## Credits

+This project is based on [github.com/golang-cz/devslog](https://github.com/golang-cz/devslog) created by the golang-cz community.
+Special thanks to all the contributors of the original project for building an excellent foundation for structured logging in Go.

+The original project provided the colorful output, configuration options, and overall architecture that made this single-line variant possible.